530

 4

 Count Fabio Asquini (1726–1818) was an Italian rural economist and agronomist who did much to promote silk culture in Italy.
+Near the end of his life he lived in the Austrian Empire.

 4